kannibalox/pyrosimple/docs/custom-code.md

 print(proxy.d.multicall2('', 'main', 'd.hash='))
 ```

-If you want to ignore the auto-detection of the URL, simply pass in your own to `connect()`:
+If you want to skip the auto-detection of rtorrent's URL, simply pass in your own to `connect()`:

 ```python
 engine = pyrosimple.connect("scgi://localhost:9000")